-Name Age Position Mark Dankberg 62 Chairman of the Board and Chief Executive Officer Richard Baldridge 59 Director, President and Chief Operating Officer Doug Abts 43 Vice President, Strategy Development, Broadband Services Robert Blair 43 Vice President, General Counsel and Secretary Girish Chandran 52 Vice President and Chief Technical Officer Melinda Del Toro 44 Senior Vice President, People and Culture Bruce Dirks 57 Senior Vice President, Treasury and Corporate Development Shawn Duffy 47 Senior Vice President and Chief Financial Officer Kevin Harkenrider 61 President, Commercial Networks Keven Lippert 45 President, Broadband Services and Chief Legal Officer Mark Miller 57 Executive Vice President and Chief Technical Officer Ken Peterman 60 President, Government Systems
+Name Age Position Mark Dankberg 63 Chairman of the Board and Chief Executive Officer Richard Baldridge 60 Director, President and Chief Operating Officer Doug Abts 44 Vice President, Global Mobility Marc Agnew 58 Vice President, Commercial Networks Robert Blair 44 Vice President, General Counsel and Secretary Girish Chandran 53 Vice President and Chief Technical Officer Melinda Del Toro 45 Senior Vice President, People and Culture and Chief People Officer Bruce Dirks 58 Senior Vice President, Treasury and Corporate Development Shawn Duffy 48 Senior Vice President and Chief Financial Officer Kevin Harkenrider 62 Senior Vice President and President, Broadband Systems Keven Lippert 46 Executive Vice President, Corporate Development and Chief Administrative Officer Mark Miller 58 Executive Vice President and Chief Technical Officer Ken Peterman 61 President, Government Systems David Ryan 63 Vice President and President, Viasat Space Systems

-Mark Dankberg is a founder of ViaSat and has served as Chairman of the Board and Chief Executive Officer of ViaSat since its inception in May 1986.
+Mark Dankberg is a founder of Viasat and has served as Chairman of the Board and Chief Executive Officer of Viasat since its inception in May 1986.
 Mr. Dankberg provides our Board with significant operational, business and technological expertise in the satellite and communications industry, and intimate knowledge of the issues facing our management.
 Mr. Dankberg also has significant expertise and perspective as a member of the boards of directors of companies in various industries, including communications.
-Mr. Dankberg serves as a director of TrellisWare Technologies, Inc. (TrellisWare), a 52% majority-owned subsidiary of ViaSat that develops advanced signal processing technologies for communication applications.
+Mr. Dankberg serves as a director of TrellisWare Technologies, Inc. (TrellisWare), a 52% majority-owned subsidiary of Viasat that develops advanced signal processing technologies for communication applications.
 He also currently serves on the boards of Minnetronix, Inc., a privately-held medical device and design company, and Lytx, Inc., a privately-held company that provides fleet safety management solutions.
 In addition, Mr. Dankberg was elected to the Rice University Board of Trustees in 2013, and was a member of the board of directors of REMEC, Inc. from 1999 to 2010.
-Prior to founding ViaSat, he was Assistant Vice President of M/A-COM Linkabit, a manufacturer of satellite telecommunications equipment, from 1979 to 1986, and Communications Engineer for Rockwell International Corporation from 1977 to 1979.
+Prior to founding Viasat, he was Assistant Vice President of M/A-COM Linkabit, a manufacturer of satellite telecommunications equipment, from 1979 to 1986, and Communications Engineer for Rockwell International Corporation from 1977 to 1979.
 Mr. Dankberg holds B.S.E.E. and M.E.E. degrees from Rice University.

-Richard Baldridge joined ViaSat in April 1999, serving as our Executive Vice President, Chief Financial Officer and Chief Operating Officer from 2000 and as our Executive Vice President and Chief Operating Officer from 2002.
+Richard Baldridge joined Viasat in April 1999, serving as our Executive Vice President, Chief Financial Officer and Chief Operating Officer from 2000 and as our Executive Vice President and Chief Operating Officer from 2002.
 Mr. Baldridge assumed his current role as President and Chief Operating Officer in 2003.
+Mr. Baldridge was elected to the Board of Directors of Viasat in 2016.
 In addition, Mr. Baldridge serves as a director of Ducommun Incorporated, a provider of engineering and manufacturing services to the aerospace and defense industries, and EvoNexus, a San Diego based non-profit technology incubator.
-Prior to joining ViaSat, Mr. Baldridge served as Vice President and General Manager of Raytheon Corporation's Training Systems Division from January 1998 to April 1999.
+Prior to joining Viasat, Mr. Baldridge served as Vice President and General Manager of Raytheon Corporation's Training Systems Division from January 1998 to April 1999.
 From June 1994 to December 1997, Mr. Baldridge served as Chief Operating Officer and Chief Financial Officer for Hughes Information Systems and Hughes Training Inc., prior to their acquisition by Raytheon in 1997.
 Mr. Baldridge's other experience includes various senior financial and general management roles with General Dynamics Corporation.
 Mr. Baldridge holds a B.S.B.A. degree in Information Systems from New Mexico State University.